multiversx/mx-chain-tools-go/elasticreindexer/README.md

 - update the Elasticsearch instance configuration for both source and destination inside `config.toml`;
 - update the indices list inside `config.toml`;
 - run `go build`;
 - run `./elasticreindexer` that will begin the process.
-Continuous prints should be observerd.
+Continuous prints should be observed.

 ## Audience